brunoimbrizi/triangle-wasm/README.md

 The result is a valid Voronoi diagram only if Triangle's output is a true Delaunay triangulation with no holes.
 The Voronoi output is usually meaningless (and may contain crossing edges and other pathology) if the output is a constrained Delaunay triangulation (CDT) or a conforming constrained Delaunay triangulation (CCDT), or if it has holes or concavities.

+## WASM
+The .wasm file is distributed with the package, but it might be necessary to manually copy it out of `/node_modules/triangle.js/` so it can be served as a static file or bundled with a loader.
+This might change in the future once it becomes clear what is the best way to distribute wasm libraries.

+This repository doesn't contain the original C code for Triangle, only the compiled .wasm.
+The source code [can be found here](https://www.cs.cmu.edu/~quake/triangle.html).

 ## See Also

 - [Triangle](https://www.cs.cmu.edu/~quake/triangle.html) - A Two-Dimensional Quality Mesh Generator and Delaunay Triangulator
 - [poly-parse](https://github.com/brunoimbrizi/poly-parse) - A parser for .poly and .node files used by Triangle.
 - [svg-to-poly](https://github.com/brunoimbrizi/svg-to-poly) - Extracts a PSLG from .svg paths and prepares it for Triangle.
+- [opentype.js](https://github.com/opentypejs/opentype.js) - Read and write OpenType fonts using JavaScript.

 ## License